go-aah/docs/controllers.md

 ## Is Static Route

-Context is enables you to identify the current incoming request is static or application route using `IsStaticRoute` method.
-For example if you have register custom `NotFound` handler in the route config, this method becomes very handy.
+aah.Context enables you to identify the current incoming request is static or application route using `IsStaticRoute()` method.
+For e.g: if you have register custom `NotFound` handler in the route config, this method is very handy.

 ```go
 // true - static route